octopus-network/octopus-appchain-anchor/README.md

   * `maximum_validators_per_delegator`: The maximum number of validator(s) which a delegator can delegate to.
   * `unlock_period_of_validator_deposit`: The unlock period (in days) for validator(s) can withdraw their deposit after they are removed from the corresponding appchain.
   * `unlock_period_of_delegator_deposit`: The unlock period (in days) for delegator(s) can withdraw their deposit after they no longer delegates their stake to a certain validator on the corresponding appchain.
-  * `maximum_era_count_of_unwithdrawed_benefit`: The maximum number of historical eras that the validators or delegators are allowed to withdraw their benefit.
+  * `maximum_era_count_of_unwithdrawn_benefit`: The maximum number of historical eras that the validators or delegators are allowed to withdraw their benefit.
 * `sender`: A NEAR transaction sender, that is the account which perform actions (call functions) in this contract.

 ## Function specification